davidharting/tweet-scheduler/notes.md

 # 36. Using sidekiq

 - `binding.irb` and `byebug` are both available to stop a process and get access to variables at that point

+# 37. Deplyoing to heroku

+- Have to remember to encrypt production credentials so that those are available to rails runtime
+- Give heroku access to the encryption key by adding the `RAILS_MASTER_KEY` environment variable to the config vars